Sustainable Food Production

 GAIN has launched multiple initiatives to strengthen and support the implementation of country food system pathways that can accelerate improvements in the consumption of safe and nutritious food for all, especially the most vulnerable, produced in a sustainable way.
 A nutritional value score considers nutrient density, as well as dietary factors related to non-communicable diseases.
 Ultimately, the global food system needs to be mapped with additional factors, such as societal, environmental, and economic factors.

-This class of optimisation problems known as mixed-integer linear programming.
+This class of optimisation problems is known as mixed-integer linear programming.
 Classical algorithms to find approximate solutions (heuristics) to this class of problems exist.
 However, this class of problems is in general computationally hard, making large-scale optimization (e.g., many crops, many farmers, many processing options, many consumer segments, many objectives, etc.) challenging with classical computers and algorithms, as they would require exceedingly long computational time to reach a good approximate solution.
-Quantum algorithms hold promise to significantly enhance the quality of the solution to these optimisation problems and represent therefore an ideal use case.
+Quantum algorithms hold promise to significantly enhance the quality of the solution to these optimization problems and represent therefore an ideal use case.